framasoft/mobilizon/support/guides/contributing.md

 #### Do you like to design? 🎨

-* Restructure layouts to improve the project's usability
+* Restructure layouts to improve the project's usability.
-* Conduct user research to reorganise and refine the project's navigation or menus
+* Conduct user research to reorganise and refine the project's navigation or menus.
-* Create art for icons and app screens
+* Create art for icons and app screens.

 #### Do you like to write? ✏

-* Write and improve the project's documentation
+* Write and improve the project's documentation.
-* Write tutorials for the project
+* Write tutorials for the project.
-* Curate a wiki page of examples showing how the project can be used
+* Curate a wiki page of examples showing how the project can be used.

 #### Do you like organising? 📥

-* Link to duplicate issues, and suggest new issue labels, to keep things organised
+* Link to duplicate issues, and suggest new issue labels, to keep things organised.
-* Go through open issues and suggest revisiting or closing old ones
+* Go through open issues and suggest revisiting or closing old ones.
-* Ask clarifying questions on recently opened issues to move the discussion forward
+* Ask clarifying questions on recently opened issues to move the discussion forward.

 #### Do you like helping people? 🙋

-* Answer questions about the project on forums and other sites
+* Answer questions about the project on forums and other sites.
-* Answer questions for people on open issues
+* Answer questions for people on open issues.

 #### Do you like helping others code? 👐

-* Review code on other people’s submissions
+* Review code on other people's submissions.
-* Write tutorials for how a project can be used
+* Write tutorials for how a project can be used.
-* Offer to mentor another contributor
+* Offer to mentor another contributor.

 #### Do you like to code? 🔩

-* Find an open issue to tackle
+* Find an open issue to tackle.
-* Offer to help write a new feature
+* Offer to help write a new feature.
-* Improve tooling, testing & deployment options
+* Improve tooling, testing & deployment options.
-* Read the **next section for guidelines**
+* Read the **next section for guidelines**.

 ---